Easy Roasted Salmon with Mustard Sauce: Quick and Delicious

 The History Behind this Creamy Mustard Sauce Recipe

 This easy roasted salmon with mustard sauce recipe is always a crowd-pleaser.
 It’s quick and simple enough for a weeknight meal but special enough for any holiday or occasion.
 I hope you enjoy making this delicious and flavorful dish!
-If you try it out, please leave a rating and comment below—I’d love to hear how it turned out for you!

 Easy Roasted Salmon with Creamy Mustard Sauce

 This family-favorite recipe for broiled salmon brings together the perfect balance of flavors—crispy, tender salmon topped with a tangy, creamy mustard sauce and a hint of fresh tarragon.
 The mustard sauce, passed down through generations, adds a zesty kick that perfectly complements the rich fish.
 Whether you’re making it for a special family dinner or a weeknight meal, this dish brings both comfort and sophistication to the table.
+Make the mustard sauce in advance for a quick weeknight meal!

 Ingredients